Citrus glauca: Economic uses

-Australian outback lime
+Cultivar

 The Australian Outback lime was selected by CSIRO scientists from the regular desert lime.
 It is characterised by its upright habit, relatively large, flavoursome fruit, high yield, uniform ripening time, lack of thorns, and suitability for mechanical harvesting.
 The Australian Outback lime was cultivated at the former CSIRO Plant Industry site at Merbein, Victoria by Steve Sykes.

 Hybrids

-The eremolemon is thought to be a natural true-breeding hybrid between Citrus glauca and Citrus meyeri.Citrus plants hybridise readily, other hybrids include eremoranges, eremoradias (hybrid with a sour orange) and citrangeremos (hybrid with a citrange).
+The eremolemon is thought to be a natural true-breeding hybrid between Citrus glauca and Citrus meyeri.

+Citrus plants hybridise readily, other hybrids include eremoranges, eremoradias (hybrid with a sour orange) and citrangeremos (hybrid with a citrange).